KnutAM/FerriteAssembly.jl/docs/src/DomainBuffers/ItemBuffer.md

 ```

 # AbstractItemBuffer
-Depening on the domain that is worked over, different item buffers are available,
+Depending on the domain that is worked over, different item buffers are available,
 e.g. `CellBuffer` and `FaceBuffer`.
 These are set up during call to `setup_domainbuffer`.

 For each item (cell or face), the values in the buffer are updated to the current item,